rust-lang/cc-rs/README.md

 required varies per platform, but there are three broad categories:

 * Unix platforms require `cc` to be the C compiler.
-This can be found by installing cc/clang on Linux distributions and Xcode on OSX, for example.
+This can be found by installing cc/clang on Linux distributions and Xcode on macOS, for example.
 * Windows platforms targeting MSVC (e.g. your target triple ends in `-msvc`) require `cl.exe` to be available and in `PATH`.
 This is typically found in standard Visual Studio installations and the `PATH` can be set up by running